vserova/book/pages/ch_xmlwrapp.md

 -   Adapting the demo code and test cases to work within the NCBI framework.

--   Fixing some bugs that were in <span class="nctnt ncbi-lib">libxmlwrapp</span>:
+-   Fixing some bugs that were in `libxmlwrapp`:

-    -   <span class="nctnt ncbi-lib">libxmlwrapp</span> 0.6.0 did not copy the namespace when it copied an attribute.
+    -   `libxmlwrapp` 0.6.0 did not copy the namespace when it copied an attribute.
 When XmlWrapp copies an attribute, it also copies the assigned namespace and all namespace definitions contained by the attribute.

-    -   The Sun WorkShop compiler failed to compile <span class="nctnt ncbi-lib">libxmlwrapp</span> 0.6.0 because it was missing a definition for the STL distance algorithm.
+    -   The Sun WorkShop compiler failed to compile `libxmlwrapp` 0.6.0 because it was missing a definition for the STL distance algorithm.
 XmlWrapp conditionally defines this template for this compiler.

-    -   The XML parser in <span class="nctnt ncbi-lib">libxmlwrapp</span> 0.6.0 failed to detect a certain form of mal-formed document.
+    -   The XML parser in `libxmlwrapp` 0.6.0 failed to detect a certain form of mal-formed document.
 NCBI found and fixed this bug.
-The patch was submitted to the <span class="nctnt ncbi-lib">libxmlwrapp</span> project and was accepted.
+The patch was submitted to the `libxmlwrapp` project and was accepted.

-    -   In <span class="nctnt ncbi-lib">libxmlwrapp</span> 0.6.0 it was possible that using a reference to a node that was created by dereferencing an iterator could cause a core dump or unexpected data if the iterator was used after the reference was created.
+    -   In `libxmlwrapp` 0.6.0 it was possible that using a reference to a node that was created by dereferencing an iterator could cause a core dump or unexpected data if the iterator was used after the reference was created.

-The NCBI enhancements retain the generic nature of <span class="nctnt ncbi-lib">libxmlwrapp</span>, and are not tailored to any particular application domain.
+The NCBI enhancements retain the generic nature of `libxmlwrapp`, and are not tailored to any particular application domain.

 XmlWrapp demo [applications](https://svn.ncbi.nlm.nih.gov/viewvc/toolkit/trunk/internal/c++/src/internal/demo/misc/xmlwrapp) and [unit tests](https://svn.ncbi.nlm.nih.gov/viewvc/toolkit/trunk/internal/c++/src/internal/test/misc/xmlwrapp) are available inside NCBI, but the most common and basic usage examples are given in the [next section](#next-section).